witsgroup-1/campus-infrastructure-management-docs/docs/Testing.md

 - Given that I am a user, when I log out, then i am able to keep my information safe.
 - Given that I am a user, when I receive notification, then i can stay up to date.
 - Given that I am a user, when I see security contact information, then i am able to contact security.
+- Given that I am a user, when i make a dining reservation, then i am sure that my place in the dining hall is booked.

 ## Why is our code coverage ___%